aditya262006/ADITYA-Projects/Banking Management System/README.md

 # 💰 Banking Management System by Aditya Gupta

-# 💰 Banking System Project — Python Console & GUI
+- Python Console & GUI

 This is a **Python-based Banking Management System** that supports both **console** and **GUI (Tkinter)** versions.
 It simulates basic banking operations such as account creation, deposit, withdrawal, and balance checks — using core **OOP concepts** and **file storage**.